-The following example shows the Excel Oddfyield function used to calculate the yield of a security with an issue date of 15-Mar-2011, a settlement date of 01-May-2011, a first coupon date of 30-Jun-2011, and a Maturity date 30-Jun-2015.
+The following example shows the Excel Oddfyield function used to calculate the yield of a security with an issue date of 15-Mar-2017, a settlement date of 01-May-2017, a first coupon date of 30-Jun-2017, and a Maturity date 30-Jun-2021.
 The security's interest rate is 5.5%, the price is $102 and the redemption value is $100.
 Payments are made quarterly and the US (NASD) 30/360 day count basis is used:

-In this example, the yield is calculated to be 4.65%.
+The above Oddfyield function calculates the yield to be 4.65%.

 Note that, in the above example:

-Further examples of the Excel Oddfyield function can be found on the Microsoft Office website.
+For further examples of the Excel Oddfyield function, see the Microsoft Office website.

 If you get an error from the Oddfyield function, this is likely to be one of the following: